What Are Hunter Eyes And How To Develop Them

 "The animals we pursue are designed to blend into their surroundings."

 Their survival depends on not being seen.
-While we wrap ourselves in camo, their strategy is mute coloring and the ability to freeze for interminable amounts of time.
+While we wrap ourselves in camo patterns, their strategy is mute coloring and the ability to freeze for interminable amounts of time.
 In situations where the shadows cover nearly everything, the small details are what will finally give your eye recognition of the animal’s outline.
 Focus on small details that are likely to be out of place in an area: a white rump becomes fluorescent in a burned out stand of lodgepole.
 Slight, involuntary movements can also give away an animal's presence.
 Ungulates will turn their ears to listen for danger while keeping their head stationary and sometimes when they are on full alert, all you will see is an eye blinking.
 Scanning with a similar motionlessness and allowing just your eyes to move across the scene can force you to slow your visual intake and analyze the information more thoroughly.

 Men's AllClima Rain JacketPictured: Men's AllClima Rain Jacket Deep Cover